igraph/rigraph_revdep_checks/problems.md

 ```
 checking dependencies in R code ...
 NOTE
 Packages in Depends field not imported from:
-  ‘igraph’ ‘wavethresh’
+  âigraphâ âwavethreshâ
   These packages need to be imported from (in the NAMESPACE file)
   for when this namespace is loaded but not attached.
 ```
 ```
 checking R code for possible problems ...
 NOTE
 AutoBestBW : specerr: no visible global function definition for
-  ‘accessD’
+  âaccessDâ
-HwdS: no visible global function definition for ‘IsPowerOfTwo’
+HwdS: no visible global function definition for âIsPowerOfTwoâ
-HwdS: no visible global function definition for ‘wd’
+HwdS: no visible global function definition for âwdâ
-HwdS: no visible global function definition for ‘putD’
+HwdS: no visible global function definition for âputDâ
-Rvarlacf: no visible global function definition for ‘PsiJ’
+Rvarlacf: no visible global function definition for âPsiJâ
-Rvarlacf: no visible global function definition for ‘ipndacw’
+Rvarlacf: no visible global function definition for âipndacwâ
-Rvarlacf: no visible global function definition for ‘PsiJmat’
+Rvarlacf: no visible global function definition for âPsiJmatâ
-ewspec3: no visible binding for global variable ‘madmad’
+ewspec3: no visible binding for global variable âmadmadâ
-ewspec3: no visible binding for global variable ‘l2norm’
+ewspec3: no visible binding for global variable âl2normâ
-ewspec3: no visible global function definition for ‘IsPowerOfTwo’
+ewspec3: no visible global function definition for âIsPowerOfTwoâ
-ewspec3: no visible global function definition for ‘wd’
+ewspec3: no visible global function definition for âwdâ
-ewspec3: no visible global function definition for ‘LocalSpec’
+ewspec3: no visible global function definition for âLocalSpecâ
-ewspec3: no visible global function definition for ‘ipndacw’
+ewspec3: no visible global function definition for âipndacwâ
-ewspec3: no visible global function definition for ‘accessD’
+ewspec3: no visible global function definition for âaccessDâ
-ewspec3: no visible global function definition for ‘wst’
+ewspec3: no visible global function definition for âwstâ
-ewspec3: no visible global function definition for ‘threshold.wst’
+ewspec3: no visible global function definition for âthreshold.wstâ
-ewspec3: no visible global function definition for ‘AvBasis’
+ewspec3: no visible global function definition for âAvBasisâ
-ewspec3: no visible global function definition for ‘putD’
+ewspec3: no visible global function definition for âputDâ
-ewspecHaarNonPer: no visible binding for global variable ‘madmad’
+ewspecHaarNonPer: no visible binding for global variable âmadmadâ
-ewspecHaarNonPer: no visible binding for global variable ‘l2norm’
+ewspecHaarNonPer: no visible binding for global variable âl2normâ
-ewspecHaarNonPer: no visible global function definition for ‘LocalSpec’
+ewspecHaarNonPer: no visible global function definition for âLocalSpecâ
-ewspecHaarNonPer: no visible global function definition for ‘ipndacw’
+ewspecHaarNonPer: no visible global function definition for âipndacwâ
-ewspecHaarNonPer: no visible global function definition for ‘accessD’
+ewspecHaarNonPer: no visible global function definition for âaccessDâ
-ewspecHaarNonPer: no visible global function definition for ‘wst’
+ewspecHaarNonPer: no visible global function definition for âwstâ
 ewspecHaarNonPer: no visible global function definition for
-  ‘threshold.wst’
+  âthreshold.wstâ
-ewspecHaarNonPer: no visible global function definition for ‘AvBasis’
+ewspecHaarNonPer: no visible global function definition for âAvBasisâ
-ewspecHaarNonPer: no visible global function definition for ‘putD’
+ewspecHaarNonPer: no visible global function definition for âputDâ
-hwtos2: no visible global function definition for ‘PsiJ’
+hwtos2: no visible global function definition for âPsiJâ
-hwtos2: no visible global function definition for ‘PsiJmat’
+hwtos2: no visible global function definition for âPsiJmatâ
-hwtos2: no visible global function definition for ‘accessD’
+hwtos2: no visible global function definition for âaccessDâ
-hwtos2: no visible global function definition for ‘wd’
+hwtos2: no visible global function definition for âwdâ
-hwtos2: no visible global function definition for ‘putD’
+hwtos2: no visible global function definition for âputDâ
-lacf: no visible global function definition for ‘PsiJmat’
+lacf: no visible global function definition for âPsiJmatâ
-littlevar: no visible global function definition for ‘accessD’
+littlevar: no visible global function definition for âaccessDâ
-mkcoef: no visible global function definition for ‘wd’
+mkcoef: no visible global function definition for âwdâ
-mkcoef: no visible global function definition for ‘wr’
+mkcoef: no visible global function definition for âwrâ
-mkcoef: no visible global function definition for ‘guyrot’
+mkcoef: no visible global function definition for âguyrotâ
-plot.tos: no visible global function definition for ‘IsPowerOfTwo’
+plot.tos: no visible global function definition for âIsPowerOfTwoâ
-runmean: no visible global function definition for ‘running.mean’
+runmean: no visible global function definition for ârunning.meanâ
-summary.tos: no visible global function definition for ‘accessD’
+summary.tos: no visible global function definition for âaccessDâ
-whichlevel: no visible global function definition for ‘wd’
+whichlevel: no visible global function definition for âwdâ
-whichlevel: no visible global function definition for ‘wr’
+whichlevel: no visible global function definition for âwrâ
 ```
 ```
 DONE